-Invest in Vol (IIV) is an SEC Registered Investment Adviser (RIA) with a team of financial professionals dedicated to volatility investing.
-We advise and manage investments for hedge funds, advisors, family offices, and individuals.
+Invest In Vol (IIV) is an SEC Registered Investment Adviser (RIA) with a team of financial professionals dedicated to volatility investing.
+We advise and manage investments for advisors, family offices, and individuals.
 We offer advisory services and Separately Managed Accounts (SMAs) to our clients.

 What is an SMA?

 An SMA is a Separately Managed Account held at your brokerage firm, in your name, and under your control.
 SMAs offer some distinct advantages to investors including easy access, full transparency, liquidity, and direct ownership.
 Our SMAs are available to nearly all investors, and funds can be added and withdrawn at any time with no lockup period.
 To open an account, simply click on the ‘Invest With Us' link at the top of the page or contact your Investment Adviser to manage the process for you.

 Who can invest?

 IIV offers Separately Managed Accounts (SMAs) to individual investors, funds, family offices, and advisors.

 IIV offers volatility SMAs directly to individual investors in all US states and across the globe.
 We typically require a minimum investment of $250,000 and all account types including retirement accounts are accommodated.
 Account opening is simple and can be done fully electronically through the ‘Invest With Us' button at the top of the page.

 Funds and Family Offices